 - You’re struggling to get work done.
 Sometimes there’s too much going on.
-You’ve got friends, family, work, relationships and other life stuff going on.
+You’re juggling friends, family, work, sport and everything else life sends your way.
 It’s hard to find time to fit studying into your hectic schedule.
-If this is the reason for your failing, it’s a matter of working out how to balance it all.
+If this is the reason you failed, it’s a matter of working out how to balance it all.

 How do I cope with failing?

-- celebrating that you worked out how to not do something
+- Celebrating that you worked out how to not do something

-- thinking about how you can turn this into a lesson that you apply not only to your study, but to other parts of your life.
-If you realised that time management was an issue for you, maybe you can improve this elsewhere, too
+- Thinking about how you can turn this into a lesson that you apply not only to your study but to other parts of your life.
+If you realised that time management was an issue for you, maybe you can improve this elsewhere too.